pjensfelt/matlab_loc_demos/README.md

 ### Data association
 In the examples above we assumed that we knew at all times what landmarks we measuremed.
 This can be implemented in practice if we have a way to distinguish one landmark from the other, for example, using appearance or a radio signature.
 However, there are plenty of cases where you cannot tell one landmark from another.
 How would you change the examle program abvove to deal with this?

+### IMU
+How would you incorporate information from an IMU into the filter?

 ### Other measurements
 In EKF.m and MCL.m we use point landmarks.
 How would you change the code to use
 * Line segments?